-Donald Trump’s Tweet About Oprah Running For President Is So Pathetic
+Donald Trump Tweeted About Oprah Running For President & Just, Ugh

 I just want to know one thing: Why hasn't Twitter suspended President Donald Trump's account yet?
 OK, don't answer that.
 I'm sure they wouldn't want to give Trump a reason to become his next virtual victim (I mean, have you seen his tweets against "Crooked Hillary" or the media??)
 IDK, but they could at least give the commander-in-chief limited characters since he can't resist using his Twitter fingers to troll others.
 Or perhaps I'm just overreacting.
 It's just that Donald Trump's tweet about Oprah running for president is pretty aggressive.
 And you would think he'd be done with this kind of trolling.